 #1 Seek First to be a True Disciple.

 Faith is not only believing in God, but also earnestly seeking him (Hebrews 11:6).
 I want to pursue Jesus and become more and more like him.
 The more I do that, the more I am drawn to what he focused upon.
 It is a simple place to start: I must first be what I want others to be.
 Who I am will speak louder than any of my words.
-Start by committing to seek God by becoming more and more like Jesus in 2018.
+Start by committing to seek God by becoming more and more like Jesus in the new year.

 #2 Pray Earnestly.